XDC-Community/docs/how-to/truffle-example.md

 ]
 ```

-These accounts are on the Ethereum standard format starting with `0x`, but we can simply switch `0x` for `xdc` and we have our main deployment account `xdcA4e66f4Cc17752f331eaC6A20C00756156719519`.
+These accounts are on the Ethereum standard format starting with `0x`, but we can simply switch `0x` for `xdc`.
+By default, the deployment account is the first account from the list above: `xdcA4e66f4Cc17752f331eaC6A20C00756156719519`.

 With this account in hand, we can head to the [Apothem Faucet](https://faucet.apothem.network/) and claim some TXDC for development purposes: